occrg/chord-sheet-creator/README.md

 ## Future functionality
 1. Add chords directly in the tool.
 1. Include button helpers for symbols and potentially common notation (flat, sharp).
-1. Allow PDF download of finished chord sheet.
+1. Allow PDF download of finished chord sheet (and HTML download).
 1. Ability to cope with more than one page.
 1. Allow export and import of data so user can pick up where they left off.
 1. Handles all screen sizes.